zopefoundation/plone.postpublicationhook/README.txt

 ============

-This package provides a hook into Zope's ZPublisher that is run after the publisher has completed publication, but before the the transaction is commited and the response is returned to the requesting browser.
+This package provides a hook into Zope's ZPublisher that is run after the publisher has completed publication, but before the the transaction is committed and the response is returned to the requesting browser.
 This is practical for caching purposes: it is the ideal place to determine and insert caching headers into the response.